📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Provided To Others?
 Yes

-Impact The app has not been launched for long enough for us to detail extensive impact (we would hope this would be the case by the next Research Fish submission), but we have seen 250 downloads, and anticipate - given the local significant of the site - a high quality rather than quantity of engagement (while transferable, this is after all a local oral history tool).
+Impact The app has not been in existence long enough for us to detail extensive impact (we would hope this would be the case by the next Research Fish submission), but we have seen 674 downloads, and anticipate - given the local significance of the site - a high quality rather than quantity of engagement (while transferable, this is after all a local oral history tool).
 The app has been embraced by the immediate community, and Alderley Edge Station volunteers' group have requested signs advertising the app for the station, while the local Alderley Edge History Group are similarly acting as ambassadors for the app.
+We anticipate fuller support from the National Trust in terms of promotion of the app on the regional and national level into the next iteration of its development, following work undertaken from the IAA award, and the provision of data from the first stage version of the app (Standard Grant).

 URL https://www.invisibleworlds.ac.uk/app